 - Digital nomads primarily work while traveling as a way of life.
 They have no set routine or permanent home and tend to operate outside of traditional work structures.
 Digital nomads can be freelancers or remote workers.
 As long as they travel while still working, they are considered digital nomads.

 - Remote workers work out of offices.
 They are employed by a company and receive a regular salary.
 In that sense, they are different from freelancers.
-Depending on the company regulations, they may be independent and travel the world while working or may need to stay within a city, country, or continent.
-This is mostly about the insurance the companies provide.
+Depending on the company regulations, they may be independent and travel the world while working, or they may need to stay within a city, country, or continent.
+This is mostly about the insurance that the companies provide.

 Most importantly, these two groups face different obligations when it comes to taxes, benefits, and government regulations.
-Each country can set different rules to be a digital nomad within their lands while companies can do the same for their employees who work remotely.
+Each country can set different rules for being a digital nomad within their borders, while companies can do the same for their employees who work remotely.

 With an Italy Digital Nomad Visa, you will have the following rights: